blueCat11/kotlinbyexample.github.io/examples/03_special_classes/04_Object.md

-An object declaration, inside a class, defines another useful case: the **companion object**.
+An object declaration inside a class, defines another useful case: the **companion object**.
-Syntactically similar to the static methods in Java, you call object's members using the *class* as qualifier.
+Syntactically similar to the static methods in Java, you call an object's members using the *class* as qualifier.
 In Kotlin, before defining a companion object, decide whether it is better to write a simple *package-level* function.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">